-SPA 111 / SPA 1011 - Spanish Language I 5 Credits
+SPA 1011 / SPA 111: Spanish Language I - 5 Credits

 Develops students' interpretive, interpersonal, and presentational communicative abilities in the language.
 Integrates these skills in the cultural contexts in which the language is used.
 Offers a foundation in the analysis of culture.
+(Contact hours - 75)

-SPA 112 / SPA 1012 - Spanish Language II 5 Credits
+SPA 1012 / SPA 112: Spanish Language II - 5 Credits